auerbenji/auerbenji.github.io/index.md

 I am Benjamin.
 This is the place where I write about stuff that is in my life.
 {: .fs-6 .fw-300 }

+{: .warning }
+> This page holds my individual views only.

 ## Table of contents
 {: .no_toc .text-delta }